HOUSTON THERE’S A PROBLEM IN THE SYSTEM

 Neuroscientists are fond of describing fear as what causes us to jump from stepping on a snake; or our first ancestors to run or freeze when confronted by a saber-toothed tiger in our evolutionary history.
 Fear and safety are two sides of the same coin and this is where SOPS gets its name.
 The always-dominant need for safety (a.k.a. fear emotion) as seen in SOPS would have undergone changes as it develops into a personality style in a person.
 As a result, the thoughts, behaviors and other emotions that a person with SOPS exhibits are mostly reactions prompted by fear.

 This happens when, for a variety of reasons, some people’s pattern of behaving and thinking become fear-controlled causing them (after being this way for many years) to display a fear-based or safety-oriented personality.
 This is what it means to say a person has SOPS.
 Like all other human qualities SOPS may be expressed to a mild, moderate or excessive degree.
 Be aware that what I’ve written here is a simplified description of SOPS.
-A full account of it is to be found in the book: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind” [found on the Publications Tab at the top of this screen].
+A full account of it is to be found in the book: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind” [See under Publications on the homepage].

 People who have SOPS often tend to display self-centered behaviors, however mostly unconsciously.
 They also usually want to control situations, including how others behave around them and can change very quickly from a normal and calm demeanor to being angry, depressed or anxious (though usually angry); they can be stubborn, abusive and vindictive.
 Self-contradiction and impulsive reactions are not uncommon among people with SOPS; but they can also show great insight and are usually very skillful in defending their point of view.
 To them the most persuasive source of information tends to be their own thinking regardless of the validity of objective sources.